anuur7/Professional-README-Generator/Develop/README.md

 * [Tests](#tests)

  ## Installation
-inquirer
+sasa

 ## Usage
-not sure
+sasa

 ## Contributing
-not sure
+dasda

 ## Tests
-not sure
+saasa

 ## Questions
-Any further question?
-Send me a direct email on ayaanle-n@hotmail.com.
+ If you have any further questions, contact me on ayaanle-n@hotmail.com.
-You can also visit my Github profile on www.github.com/https://github.com/anuur7
+ My github is anuur7.